turing-db/turingdb/ui.new/frontend/src/turingvisualizer/README.md

 ## Inside a custom application

-In order to render the canvas, you need to wrap your custom component with a `VisualizerContextProvider`, with four parameters: `themeMode`, `dbName` (that you can set to `"reactome"` for the moment), a `containerId`, and `devMode` (a boolean to use the fake database).
+In order to render the canvas, you need to wrap your custom component with a `VisualizerContextProvider`, with four parameters: `themeMode`, `dbName` (that you can set to `"reactome"` for the moment), a `containerId`.
 The containerId is the unique identifier for the html container that cytoscape uses to render the canvas (each canvas should have a unique id).

 In the example below, the `<AppContent />` component is the wrapper around the visualizer, and thus, controls its lifetime.
 The visualizer stays alive as long as `<AppContent />` stays mounted.
 In your application, you might have different tabs `<VisualizerTab />` with a unique canvas in each one, in which case, you need to keep the tab alive when hidden if you want to restore the state of the canvas when switching tabs.